Chishio318/replication_publication_bias/README.md

 The threshold computation in 01_threshold/01_common requires some explanation to understand.
 Thus, "computation.pdf" explains the code in detail.

 ## Computational times
 Most codes can be executed in a reasonable time frame below 20 minutes using a 8.00GB RAM and i5-7200U CPU @ 2.50GHz 2.71GHz computer.
-An exception is the threshold computation in `high_N.m` that takes roughly 2 days using ... computer.
-Thus, the outputs are stored in the `intermediate_data` folder.
+An exception is the threshold computation in `high_N.m` that takes roughly 2 days using a 16.00GB RAM and i7-5600U CPU @ 2.60GHz 2.60GHz  computer.
+Due to this computational burden, the computational outputs are stored in the `intermediate_data` folder before turned into figures.